1.0 Introduction

 fortanix-scannerservice.

-4.0 File System Scanner Agent Installation
+4.0 File System Scanner Agent Installation and Configuration

 You must install the File System Scanner Agent package to manage your file system resources on a Linux host.